bgerardi20/my-recipe-finder-node-capstone/README.md

 * DELETE to '' to delete a single saved recipe

 # Development Roadmap
-Planned additional features and improvements will allow users to:
+### Planned additional features and improvements will allow users to:

-* Automatic direction upload:
+#### Automatic direction upload:
---> Currently can't upload directions to saved recipe automatically.
+* Currently can't upload directions to saved recipe automatically.

-* Social Media Presence:
+#### Social Media Presence:
---> Would like for users to be able to share to social media the changes they've made to recipes, recipes they created themself, or just a recipe they really liked from a search.
+* Would like for users to be able to share to social media the changes they've made to recipes, recipes they created themself, or just a recipe they really liked from a search.

-* Nutrtion Guide:
+#### Nutrtion Guide:
--->Would like to include all nutritional information for those who choose to view it.
+* Would like to include all nutritional information for those who choose to view it.

-* Allergy Search:
+#### Allergy Search:
---> I would like to have a allergy option implemented, in order to reach more users, and to help those with allergies still be able to find great recipes.
+* I would like to have a allergy option implemented, in order to reach more users, and to help those with allergies still be able to find great recipes.